doublesecretagency/craft-smartmap/README.md

 Once you have installed the Smart Map plugin, simply create a new field using the "Smart Map Address" field type, and add it to a section.
 You'll see the magic once you start editing entries in that section!

+## Requirements
+ - Craft (obviously)
+ - Google Maps API key - <a href="https://developers.google.com/maps/documentation/javascript/tutorial#api_key" target="_blank">Get yours here...</a>

 ## Using a "Smart Map Address" field

-As you begin entering the address, a list of possible matches will appear.
+As you begin entering an address, a list of possible matches will appear.
 You can simply click on the address which matches the one you are entering, and the remaining fields will be filled in automatically.

-You may see an address option which is very close to correct, but perhaps some of the information is a little off (perhaps it's showing the correct zip code, but a neighboring city name).
+You may see an address option which is very close to correct, but perhaps some of the information is a little off (perhaps it's showing the correct zip code, but a neighboring city name)...
 You can easily correct any of the address information after picking out the closest match.
 This allows the latitude and longitude to be calculated automatically.

 It's the latitude and longitude that are so important to Smart Map...
 This information is used to plot each address on a map.
 It is also used when searching through existing addresses, to determine which of them is closest to your target.

-## Requirements
- - Craft (obviously)
- - Google Maps API key - <a href="https://developers.google.com/maps/documentation/javascript/tutorial#api_key" target="_blank">Get yours here...</a>

 ---------------------------------------